peter-mghendi/micro/README.md

 - [ ] Command history
 - [ ] Command completion
 - [ ] Command aliases
-- [ ] Character escaping
+- [x] Character escaping
 - [ ] File globbing
 - [ ] File search
 - [ ] 2FA

-## Caveats
+## Command Parsing

+> The command line interface now fully adheres to the POSIX standard.
+Commands typed into the micro shell will be parsed in the same way as those passed into any POSIX compliant CLI.

-In order to keep the command parser simple, some caveats are in place:
+~~In order to keep the command parser simple, some caveats are in place:~~

-- Lines with whitespace MUST be quoted with double quotes.
+- ~~Lines with whitespace MUST be quoted with double quotes.~~
-- Quoted lines MUST always use double quotes.
+- ~~Quoted lines MUST always use double quotes.~~
-- Single quotes and backticks inside double quotes are allowed.
+- ~~Single quotes and backticks inside double quotes are allowed.~~
-- Double quotes inside double quotes are not supported (yet).
+- ~~Double quotes inside double quotes are not supported (yet).~~
-- The path separator is `/`.
+- ~~The path separator is `/`.~~

+## Limitations/Gotchas

 - MEGA allows files to have duplicate names, which means navigating directories with duplicate names may require manual selection of the correct path.
 - MEGA allows slashes in node names, which may result in issues with the `cd` command and create directories when